mattermost/docs/source/help/messaging/mentioning-teammates.rst

 Recent Mentions
 ---------------

-Click **@** next to the search box to query for your most recent @mentions and words that trigger mentions.
-Click **Jump** next to a search result in the right-hand sidebar to jump the center pane to the channel and location of the message with the mention. *Note: this does not include LDAP group mentions*
+Click **@** next to the search box to query for your most recent @mentions and words that trigger mentions (excluding LDAP group mentions).
+Click **Jump** next to a search result in the right-hand sidebar to jump the center pane to the channel and location of the message with the mention.

 Confirmation dialogue warnings
 ---------------